palewire/go-big-with-github-actions/docs/ec2.md

 Though, there is bad news here, you will have to pay for it.
 Jeff Bezos didn't get rich by giving things away.

-The first step is to create an Amazon Web Services account, if you don't already have.
+The first step is to create an Amazon Web Services account, if you don't already have one.
 Go to [aws.amazon.com](https://aws.amazon.com/) and click the button that says "Create an AWS account" in the upper right corner.

 ![AWS splash page](_static/aws-splash.png)